 All entries must be original in concept, design and execution and may not violate any U.S. copyright laws.
 Artwork may be no larger than 26" x 26" x 4" including the frame.
 It must also not weigh more than 15 lbs.
 Any entry that has been copied from an existing photo or image (including a painting, graphic, or advertisement) that was created by someone other than the student is a violation of the competition rules and will not be accepted.
 Work entered must be in the original medium (that is, not a scanned reproduction of a painting or drawing).
-Entrants are required to pay for their own framing if selected as the winner.
+Entrants are required to pay for their own framing if selected as the winner and runner-up.

 If you have any further questions, you can email/call Trey Valentine or Jenna Anderson – Trey.Valentine@mail.house.gov (202-225-3115) or Jenna.Anderson@mail.house.gov (270-487-9509).